openstack-archive/tripleo-image-elements/elements/tempest/README.md

 tempest-run configuration is defined in etc/tempestrunrc; values in there may be overwritten using ExtraConfig.

+Tests may be skipped by modifying the existing tests2skip.txt file or supplying a custom one (see tempestrunrc).
+See tests2skip.py for more details on how to include and skip tests.

 TODO:
 * Remove as many of the filters in tests2skip.txt as possible
 * Investigate setting run_ssh to true